In this article:

 Of course there is no harm in selecting someone and re-selecting the same person.
 When selections are open, transparent and by consent, there is no need for the protection that term limits offer in majority voting.
 The key phrase here is intentionality and clarity.
 If you do not select a term, then the proposal is underspecified and unclear.
 Define a default, and at the very least refer to the default in an explicit way.
 “We’re selecting a facilitator for this circle, and I propose the term is our default term of one year.”

 You can do rounds with every circle member adding qualifications to the list.
 What qualities do you think a person filling this role should have?
-Below are generic examples of what groups have come up with but be sure to make your own list of qualifications, specifically for your context.
+While we have some examples below, be sure to make your list of qualifications specifically for your context.
 The idea of this step is not only to have those lists for future reference but also to, as a group, focus on what is important for the upcoming election in your group, as these lists will inform your nomination(s).
 No one person is likely to meet all the desired qualifications perfectly, but you will nominate someone for the role based on these qualifications and not on their popularity or their ability to “buy” votes.

 There could be qualifications more specific to your situation, like